-The latest addition to the NQ is truly something Manchester has never seen before...
+The latest addition to the Northern Quarter is truly something Manchester has never seen before...

-A stroll down Thomas Street over the last few days will have uncovered a shiny new addition to its already bustling arsenal of bars and restaurants – Wilderness Bar + Kitchen.
+A stroll down Thomas Street over the last few days will have uncovered a shiny new addition to its already bustling arsenal of bars and restaurants – Wolf At The Door.

 Taking over the old Odd / Folk & Soul site, a site that has suffered in the past from seemingly indecisive occupants or indeed concepts that didn’t really know what they were, what they wanted to be and who they were aiming it to.

-So Wilderness have seemingly taken a new, fresh approach to the whole thing – taking a concept, grabbing it by the balls and going the full hog – and I must say – it works very, very well.
+So Wolf At The Door have seemingly taken a new, fresh approach to the whole thing – taking a concept, grabbing it by the balls and going the full hog – and I must say – it works very, very well.

-The hard work and graft of a group of Manchester’s most well-known and experienced bar and restaurateurs, Wilderness has some pretty big names behind it – notably Dan Morris (ex Cottonopolis and Trof Group), Mat Lake and Bart Murphy (Junkyard Golf & Bunny Jacksons) and Lyndon Higginson (Liars Group, Junkyard Golf & Bunny Jacksons).
+The hard work and graft of a group of Manchester’s most well-known and experienced bar and restaurateurs, Wolf At The Door has some pretty big names behind it – notably Dan Morris (ex Cottonopolis and Trof Group), Mat Lake and Bart Murphy (Junkyard Golf & Bunny Jacksons) and Lyndon Higginson (Liars Group, Junkyard Golf & Bunny Jacksons).

 What they’ve attempted to pull off is certainly impressive, aiming to create a bar and restaurant which encompasses a dizzying range of concepts and ideas – mostly focused on the kind of venue you’d find in Copenhagen.